-Volunteers at Marshfield Medical Center receive some benefits designated especially for them.
+Volunteers at Marshfield Medical Center-Rice Lake receive some benefits designated especially for them.

-- We can provide a record of volunteer hours and letters of recommendation, when you need them for job applications, National Honor Society, or scholarships.
-Please note: Letters of recommendation will only be provided to volunteers/volunteens in good standing who have served more than 50 hours.
-If you need a letter of recommendation or reference, please contact our office at least two weeks in advance of your need so we have adequate time to complete your request. - Health work: ALL health work, at no cost to the volunteer, must be completed before service area training/shadowing. - Annual Volunteer Appreciation Event: The annual Appreciation Event is held in April during National Volunteer Week to recognize your volunteer service and present service awards. - Parking: Free parking in the first lot across the street (lot #9) from the hospital's main entrance is available to all volunteers during normal work day hours.
-Volunteers may park in any visitor lot in the evenings and on weekends.
-All volunteers should have a parking pass that states they are a volunteer at MCHS.
-If you do not have a parking pass, please contact Volunteer Services (715-387-7198).
-Please do not park on the upper deck of the parking ramp at any time.
-This is reserved for Emergency Room patients and you will be ticketed. - 10% off most Gift Shop purchases: This benefit is for Partners with Marshfield Medical Center members only.
-Discount does not apply on flowers/plants, candy or CDs.
-A Partners member will be contacting you about membership. - Scholarships: As a volunteer, you are eligible to apply for Partners with Marshfield Medical Center scholarships. - Wellness Center: The Marshfield Clinic Health System Wellness Center is open for all MCHS volunteers 18 years of age and older.
-Activities available to you as a member include: - Fitness classes (Zumba, yoga, intervals and more) - Cardio equipment - Strength training equipment - Open gym (basketball, volleyball and pickelball)
+- We can provide a record of volunteer hours and letters of recommendation, when you need them for job applications, National Honor Society or scholarships.
+Please note: Letters of recommendation will only be provided to volunteers in good standing who have served more 30 hours.
+If you need a letter of recommendation or reference, please contact our office at least two weeks in advance of your need so we have adequate time to complete your request. - Health work: All health work, at no cost to the volunteer, must be completed before service area training/shadowing. - Annual Volunteer Appreciation Event: The annual Appreciation Event is held in April during National Volunteer Week to recognize your volunteer service and present service awards. - Parking: Spaces near the rear staff/volunteer entrance have been designated for Volunteer Partners.
+Please do not park in the front of the hospital.
+These spaces should be left open for the convenience of our patients. - 10% off most Gift Shop purchases: Discount does not apply on flowers/plants, candy or cards. - Scholarships: As a volunteer, you and your family are eligible to apply for Volunteer Partners scholarships (six \$1,000 scholarships each year).
+These scholarships are exclusive to Marshfield Medical Center-Rice Lake staff and volunteers and their family members. - Complimentary Meal: Simply show your badge in the Marshfield Medical Center-Rice Lake Café.
+Please eat before or after your shift not during.